TITLE 8 SOCIAL SERVICES

 (1) The EBT card is mailed to the head of household or the designated authorized representative on the first working day after the application is registered.
 The applicant or recipient shall receive training on the use of the EBT card prior to activation of the EBT card.

-(2) The EBT card shall be issued to the payee for an eligible household through the most effective means identified by HSD which may include issuance at the county office or by mail.
+(2) The EBT card shall be issued to the payee for an eligible household through the most effective means identified by HCA which may include issuance at the county office or by mail.

-(3) The applicant or recipient must verify his or her identity.
+(3) The applicant or recipient must verify their identity.

 (4) The payee for the eligible household may select the four-digit personal identification number that will allow access to the household’s benefits.